University of Nottingham Malaysia

 Refund of visa processing fees

 Visa processing fees (RM2,660) are non-refundable once the VAL application has been submitted by the Visa Office to EMGS.
 Please contact the Visa Office if you would like to withdraw your VAL application, and you will be advised on your eligibility for a refund.
-Visa Office will cancel your VAL once we receive confirmation of withdrawal.
+The Visa Office will cancel your VAL once we receive confirmation of withdrawal.

 VAL application processing